Financial Aid Tips

 If you have been chosen for verification please follow these steps to simplify the process.

-1) Use IRS Data Retrieval option to import your tax information into the FAFSA.
-If IRS Data Retrieval is used, tax transcripts will not be required for verification.
-Watch a video tutorial for the step-by-step process.
+- Use IRS Data Retrieval option to import your tax information into the FAFSA.
+If IRS Data Retrieval is used tax transcripts will not be required for verification.
+Watch a helpful YouTube tutorial.